Heckler & Koch USP: Variants

 The USP was originally built around the .40 S&W cartridge, but a 9×19mm Parabellum was introduced at the same time.
 In May 1995, Heckler & Koch introduced a .45 ACP variant.
 The USP Compact series was introduced in 1996 and is available in 9 mm Parabellum, .40 S&W, .45 ACP, and, exclusively to the Compact model, .357 SIG.
-Other variants of the standard USP include the USP Tactical, USP Expert, USP Match, USP Elite and the standard sidearm of the German Armed Forces (Bundeswehr)—the P8.
+Other variants of the standard USP include the USP Tactical, USP Expert, USP Match, USP Elite and the standard sidearm of the German armed forces (Bundeswehr)—the P8.
 The USP Tactical .45 ACP variant is also in limited use by the Bundeswehr, designated as the P12.

 One of the unique features of the USP is the wide variety of the trigger styles available, which may be quickly swapped.
 There are nine commercially available modifications (called "variants" by HK).

 By using a modular approach to the internal components, the control functions of the USP can be switched from the left to the right side of the pistol for left-handed shooters.
 The USP can also be converted from one type of trigger/firing mode to another.
 This includes combination of double-action and single-action (DA/SA) and double-action only (DAO) modes.

-In addition to a wide selection of trigger/firing modes, the USP has an ambidextrous magazine release lever that is shielded by the trigger guard from inadvertent actuation.
-The rear of the USP grip is stepped, and combines with the tapered magazine to allow for rapid reloading.
-Finger recesses in the grip frame also aid in magazine removal.
-On 9 mm and .40 caliber USPs, magazines are constructed of polymer reinforced with stainless steel.
-Magazines on the USP45 are all-metal.
-All USP magazines will drop free of the pistol frame when the magazine release is depressed.
-Also, the USP does not have a magazine lockout feature (also known as a magazine disconnector).
-Thus, it is possible to fire a chambered round even with the magazine removed.
-An extended slide release lever is positioned to allow easy operation without changing the grip of the shooting hand.
+The USP features various trigger modes and an ambidextrous magazine release lever protected by the trigger guard.
+Its stepped grip and tapered magazine facilitate quick reloading, aided by finger recesses for easy magazine removal.
+The 9 mm and .40 caliber USPs have polymer magazines reinforced with stainless steel, while the USP45 features all-metal magazines that drop free when the release is pressed.
+The USP lacks a magazine lockout, allowing firing with the magazine removed.
+An extended slide release lever allows operation without changing grip.